 Definitely check your surface beforehand for flaws, dings or scratches (which are very noticeable on metal objects), and prime first.
 Something like Rust-Oleum that is a white primer should be used, this company also makes paint+primer, but I like to start with a base coat first, then allow to dry.

 Afterward choose and apply your top color and repeat what you did earlier with the primer.
-Finally you may want to apply a protective coating of something else.
+Finally you may want to apply a protective coating of something else, especially if your final work is going to be displayed outdoors.

 Some things may not even need primer that are strictly decorative – check out this example I found below.
 I always like Mexican folk art.
 These wall decorations were made from aluminum flashing, a type of material used in home DIY projects for weatherproofing purposes.